andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 #### Protocols as abstractions

-I used the fancy term &#8220;abstraction layer&#8221; prior to the quote.
+I used the fancy term "abstraction layer&#8221; prior to the quote.
 What is that all about?

-Protocols are an &#8220;abstraction&#8221;, because they do not provide implementation details in their declaration&#8230; Only function and property _names_.
+Protocols are an "abstraction&#8221;, because they do not provide implementation details in their declaration&#8230; Only function and property _names_.
 Like an outline, or as Apple puts it, a blueprint.

 ##### Protocols as blueprints